korzin/aws-certified-dev-handbook/handbooks/ec2.md

 If you require high processing capability, you'll benefit from using accelerated computing instances, which provide access to hardware-based compute accelerators such as Graphics Processing Units (GPUs) or Field Programmable Gate Arrays (FPGAs).
 Accelerated computing instances enable more parallelism for higher throughput on compute-intensive workloads.

+### Auto-scaling TODO

+You can add an IAM role as a parameter in an Auto Scaling launch configuration and create the Auto Scaling group with the EC2 launch configuration.
+All EC2 instances launched in an Auto Scaling group that is associated with the IAM role will have the role to perform the read/write operation.
 ### Instance Purchasing Options

 #### Purchasing types: